InfoTechBridge/JobToolkit/README.md

 }
 ```

-Then using folowing syntax to schedule them.
+Then use folowing syntax to schedule one instance of your job.

 ```csharp
 CustomTask task = new CustomTask();